In the wake of Mission: Impossible – Dead Reckoning, we take a look at Tom Cruise’s past M:I movies, ranked from worst to best.

 I do concede there are aspects or elements that other movies do better, but as an overall package, Ghost Protocol is the one I have the most consistent amount of fun with, and I can never discredit that.
 It’s the one I return to the most often, and is one of my favorite action movies in general.
 Plus, it brought back Ethan Hunt with long hair, and I prefer that hairstyle.
 Small thing, I know, but when you love a movie you can’t help but appreciate down to the little blessings.

-Mission: Impossible – Dead Reckoning Part One will be released globally in theatres in 2023.
+Mission: Impossible – Dead Reckoning Part One was released globally in theatres on July 12, 2023.